📚 Guide: Uxopian AI Service Deployment

 JAVA_OPTSto allocate enough memory (e.g.,-Xmx4g). - Place the service behind a Reverse Proxy (NGINX/Apache) to handle SSL.

-Once the backend is running, you must define what the AI should do by creating a prompt via the API.
+Once the backend is running, you need to define what the AI should do by creating prompts via the API.